Piper High School (Kansas)

-Piper High School is a public secondary school in the latent township Piper, Kansas of Kansas City, Kansas, United States.
+Piper High School is a public high school in Piper, Kansas City, Kansas, United States.
 It is operated by Piper USD 203 school district, and serves students of grades 9 to 12.
 This school is one of multiple high schools located in Kansas City.
-The school colors are purple and white, although black is generally considered a third official color.

-Piper High School is a member of the Kansas State High School Activities Association and offers a variety of sports programs.
-Athletic teams compete in the 4A division and are known as the "Pirates".
-Extracurricular activities are also offered in the form of performing arts, school publications, and clubs.

 Piper High School serves a learning community of 570 students.
 Piper High is the only high school in USD 203, which encompasses 32 square miles of Western Wyandotte County in Kansas City, Kansas.
 The student population of USD 203 is 1800 students.
+Piper High School is a member of the Kansas State High School Activities Association and offers a variety of sports programs.
+Athletic teams compete in the 4A division and are known as the Piper Pirates.
+Extracurricular activities are also offered in the form of performing arts, school publications, and clubs.